wavemotion-dave/DS994a/README.md

 -----------------------
 DS99/4a is Copyright (c) 2023 Dave Bernazzani (wavemotion-dave)

+This program is made up of a number of constituent bits and pieces of code from other emulators plus a lot of original code to glue it all together and run it on the DS.
+As such, the following copyrights apply:

+The TI9900 and TI9901 core code came from Marc Rousseau (TI-99/Sim) and retains the original GPL License that requires modified works to be distributed under the same licensing scheme.
+If you use that code, it must be released freely under the GPL.

+The TI9918A code came from Marat Fayzullin (ColEM) and retains Marat's original copyright statement.

-As long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave is thanked profusely.
+For the rest of the code: as long as there is no commercial use (i.e. no profit is made), copying and distribution of this emulator, it's source code and associated readme files, with or without modification, are permitted in any medium without royalty provided this copyright notice is used and wavemotion-dave is thanked profusely.

 The DS99 emulator is offered as-is, without any warranty.

 Credits :
 -----------------------
-Thanks to Alekmaul who provided the baseline code to work with and to lobo for the menu graphical design.
+* Thanks to Alekmaul who provided the baseline code to work with and to lobo for the menu graphical design.

-Thanks to Flubba for the SN76496 sound core.
+* Thanks to Flubba for the SN76496 sound core.

-Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes.
+* Thanks to Marat Fayzullin (ColEM) for the TI991A video driver.

-Thanks to Mike Brent for Classic99 and letting me use some of the simplfied disk code (and help me hook it in!).
+* Thanks to Mike Brent for Classic99 and letting me use some of the simplfied disk code (and help me hook it in!).

-Thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.
+* Thanks to Marc Rousseau for TI-99/Sim as the TMS9900 and TMS9901 core are borrowed from that project.
+* Thanks to the 99ers over on the AtariAge site for their help in grokking memory layouts and banking schemes.

 Installation :